Table of Contents

 Owner Service Satisfaction Commitment

-If an Owner is dissatisfied with a Libro service, Libro may offer and/or the Owner may ask for a full refund of any service charge or fee directly related to the particular transaction and/or service.
-This Service Satisfaction Commitment applies to all Accounts and transactions provided that the Owner has operated the Account and performed transactions within the terms of this Service Agreement, other Libro documentation, and applicable laws.
+If an Owner is dissatisfied with a Libro service, Libro may offer, or the Owner may ask for, a full refund of any service charge or fee directly related to the particular transaction or service.
+This Service Satisfaction Commitment applies to all Accounts and Transactions provided that the Owner has operated the Account and performed transactions within the terms of this Service Agreement, other Libro documentation, and applicable laws.

 Libro will reasonably consider the following refunds as part of the Service Satisfaction Commitment:

-- fees related to the full current term on loans, mortgages, fixed rate deposits, third party insurance products, safe deposit box, wallet or equipment rentals, etc.;
+- fees related to the full current term on loans, mortgages, fixed rate deposits, third-party insurance products, safe deposit boxes, wallets, or equipment rentals, etc.;

 The Service Satisfaction Commitment complements Libro’s fair and open pricing.
-Libro will strive to offer a fair and competitive cost/rate at all times.
+Libro will strive to offer a fair and competitive cost/rate.
 Owners agree to a rate or price before making their purchase decision of a Libro product or service.
-Thus, this Service Satisfaction Guarantee will not usually cover refunds for: amount of interest paid to or collected from Owners, foreign exchange conversion amounts or cost dissatisfaction after transactions have been completed.
+Thus, this Service Satisfaction Guarantee will not usually cover refunds for: amount of interest paid to or collected from Owners, foreign exchange conversion amounts, or cost dissatisfaction after transactions have been completed.

 Ownership Rights and Responsibilities

-You agree to purchase the required number of Libro Credit Union Shares in cash.
-Ownership of the Shares will be subject to the rules and bylaws of Libro Credit Union and the Credit Unions and Caisses Populaires Act (CUCPA), and related regulations, and any replacement Acts, from time to time.
+The Owner agrees to purchase the required number of Libro Membership Shares in cash.
+Ownership of the Shares will be subject to the rules and bylaws of Libro, and the Credit Unions and Caisses Populaires Act (CUCPA), and related regulations, and any replacement Acts, from time to time.